tstrogers/EC601/Project 2 - TweeterFreezer/Project 2 Social Media AnalyzerREADME.md

 OpenWeatherMap API:

 If a 404 error is caught, a message is printed stating that the chosen city has not been found or the input URL is incorrect.

+AUTOMATING THE SCRIPT

+The script can be automated by creating an exe file of the script using the command: pyinstaller --onefile [NAME_OF_FILE] and then using crontab -e to set the time, date and frequency of running the script.
+Use crontab.guru for help setting the time, data and frequency parameters.
+It is important to ensure that the modules used in the script are in the same path as pyinstaller, else there may be importation errors.